rcabezas29/war/README.md

 This simple action will make that some kinds of analysis will fail as the same infection over the same binary will get a different result and a hash over an infected binary will result on a different one every time.

-The result of `strings /tmp/test/infected_binary | grep War` would be something like this:
+The result of `strings /tmp/test/infected_binary | grep Death` would be something like this:

-`War version 1.0 (c)oded by Core Contributor darodrig-rcabezas, Lord Commander of the Night's Watch - XXXXXXXXXXXXXXXX`
+`Death version 1.0 (c)oded by Core Contributor darodrig-rcabezas, Lord Commander of the Night's Watch - XXXXXXXXXXXXXXXX`

 ## Usage